Minimizing False-Positive Attributions in Explanations of Non-Linear Models: Abstract

 \section{Abstract}

-Suppressor variables can influence model predictions without being dependent on the target outcome and they pose a significant challenge for Explainable AI (XAI) methods.
+Suppressor variables can influence model predictions without being dependent on the target outcome, and they pose a significant challenge for Explainable AI (XAI) methods.
 These variables may cause false-positive feature attributions, undermining the utility of explanations.
-Although effective remedies exist for linear models, their extension to non-linear models and to instance-based explanations has remained limited.
+Although effective remedies exist for linear models, their extension to non-linear models and instance-based explanations has remained limited.
 We introduce PatternLocal, a novel XAI technique that addresses this gap.
-PatternLocal begins with a locally linear surrogate, e.g. LIME, KernelSHAP, or gradient-based methods, and transforms the resulting discriminative model weights into a generative representation, thereby suppressing the influence of suppressor variables while preserving local fidelity.
+PatternLocal begins with a locally linear surrogate, e.g., LIME, KernelSHAP, or gradient-based methods, and transforms the resulting discriminative model weights into a generative representation, thereby suppressing the influence of suppressor variables while preserving local fidelity.
 In extensive hyperparameter optimization on the XAI-TRIS benchmark, PatternLocal consistently outperformed other XAI methods and reduced false-positive attributions when explaining non-linear tasks, thereby enabling more reliable and actionable insights.
+We further evaluate PatternLocal on an EEG motor imagery dataset, demonstrating physiologically plausible explanations.